Aetna, Blue Cross Blue Shield, Medcost, Oscar, Cigna, United Healthcare

-After graduation, Stacey moved to the Triangle, where she immediately jumped into the community mental health world, providing co-located therapy for students and their families in Durham County Public Schools, as well as individual, couples, and family therapy in the community setting.
-Stacey then transitioned to providing enhanced family therapy, meeting with families experiencing crises in their homes to provide evidence-based care and case management services.
-During her first two and a half years of full-time work, Stacey has completed advanced training in Cognitive-Behavioral Therapy and Family-Centered Treatment, with a focus on family systems, addressing intergenerational trauma, providing social justice-informed and culturally sensitive practices, and utilizing mindfulness-based interventions.
-She is currently at the start of seeking training in Emotion-Focused Individual and Family therapy.
+After completing her master's degree, Stacey moved to the Triangle, where she immediately jumped into the community mental health world, providing co-located therapy for students and their families in Durham County Public Schools, as well as individual, couples, and family therapy in the community.
+Stacey then transitioned to providing enhanced family therapy services, meeting with families experiencing crises in their homes to provide evidence-based care and case management.
+During her first two and a half years of full-time work, Stacey completed advanced training in Cognitive-Behavioral Therapy and Family-Centered Treatment, with a focus on family systems, addressing intergenerational trauma, providing social justice-informed and culturally sensitive practices, and utilizing mindfulness-based interventions.

-Stacey came to be passionate about mental health as a result of her own transformative, life-saving experiences in therapy as a teenager.
-She truly believes that when people are supported, seen, and empowered, they care capable of living the fulfilled life they envision for themselves.
-Stacey believes in the power of relationships and community above all else and her passion is supporting individuals and families in strengthening their relationships with themselves and others to navigate life transitions and deepen connections.
+Stacey came to be passionate about mental health as a result of her own transformative, life-saving experiences in therapy as a teenager and young adult.
+She truly believes that when people are supported, equipped, and empowered, they are capable of navigating transitions successfully, facing challenges with courage, and making deep meaning of their experiences.
+Stacey believes in the power of relationships, authentic connection, and community above all else, which leads her to integrate attachment and relational systems into all of the work that she and her clients do together.
 She most enjoys working with adolescents, adults, and families.
-She works to establish a straightforward, trusting, person-to-person relationship with her clients and loves to bring humor into the therapy room.
+She works to establish a straightforward, trusting, person-to-person relationship with all of her clients and works to bring humor and empathy into every session.